w3f-community/perun-polkadot-pallet/README.md

 - Only one currency can currently be used per channel.
 Multi-Currency channels are supported by *go-perun*.
 Having them here would be nice too.
 - Find out if it is dangerous to have state-modifying functions in not-`#[pallet::call]` functions.
 - Add reasonable weight estimations.
+- It is possible to dispute unfunded channels.
+This could be used to inflate the on-chain state.

 ## Security Disclaimer